sx-tane/tourii/docs/ARCHITECTURE.md

 # 🏗️ Tourii Frontend Architecture

-This document provides a comprehensive overview of the Tourii frontend architecture patterns, technical decisions, and system design.
+This document provides a high-level overview of the Tourii frontend architecture, system design decisions, and architectural patterns.

 ---